↑

 • Place cauliflower florets on a microwave-safe plate and cover with wet paper towel.

-• Microwave on high for about four minutes, until crisp-tender.
+• Microwave on high for about 5 minutes, until crisp-tender.

 • Place the cauliflower in a single layer into an 8x8 inch baking dish.

-• Melt the butter in a small sauce pan over medium heat.
+• Melt butter in a small sauce pan over medium heat.

 • Add flour and whisk until it makes a bubbly paste.